metapolator/metapolator/INSTALL.md

 ```

 Then you can create a username, login, click 'editor' at the top, then click 'controlpoints mode' and drag in the example fonts.

-Except the current master is broken and doesn't work.